GTU-Robotics-Club/STM32-Classes-and-Libraries/README.md

 Nucleo board comes with ST-Link and their STM32's UART2 pins are connected with ST-Link, which enables serial data transfer via UART.
 Just include this library, and pass the uart's address which is configured for the data transfer.

 And you can use uprintf(char *) to print by passing an array of character to this function.

+## An Introduction to STM32 Programming and Hardware

+Documentation for STM32